weel/webrtc/README.md

 Complete example: [complete/stepX](https://bitbucket.org/webrtc/codelab/src/4dc79328c01d890e7b2476721c42fbd6a31f15bf/complete/stepx/?at=step-x).

 In the previous step peers could exchange messages using RTCDataChannel.
 This step is an enhanced version which allows peers to share entire files.

 To make things more interesting and funny, peers would share photos as a specific file type instead of just any regular file.
 The photo is taken right from the webcam video stream (see Step 2).

 The core part of this step is the following:

-* Establish a data channel.
+1. Establish a peer connection and create a data channel.
    Note that we don't add any media streams to the peer connection in this step, only data channel.

-* Grab user's webcam video stream using standard `getUserMedia()` method:
+2. Grab user's webcam video stream using standard `getUserMedia()` method:

         var video = document.getElementById('video');
         getUserMedia({video: true}, function(stream) {
             video.src = window.URL.createObjectURL(stream);
         }, getMediaErrorCallback);

-* When user clicks on "Snap" button, take a snapshot (a video frame) from the video stream and display it to the user:
+3. When user clicks on "Snap" button, take a snapshot (a video frame) from the video stream and display it to the user:

         var photo = document.getElementById('photo');
         var canvas = photo.getContext('2d');
         canvas.drawImage(video, 0, 0, canvasWidth, canvasHeight);

-* When they click on "Send" button, convert the photo frame to bytes and send it over data channel.
+4. When they click on "Send" button, convert the photo frame to bytes and send it over data channel.

         // Split data channel message in chunks of this byte length var CHUNK_LEN = 64000;